Do you want to learn how to use Google Tag Manager to install your Pinterest tag on your WordPress website?

 RELATED: How to Incorporate Pinterest Analytics Into Your Pinterest Marketing Strategy

-I want to show you what this looks like in Triggers to setup a new page view.
+I want to show you what this looks like in triggers to setup a new lead event for a lead magnet for example.

 I will show you my ads manager tag manager right now.
 So if I go into Tags, you’ll see that I have: